 You can obtain the application on the State Attorney General’s website.

-Applicants must pass the required test and then mail the application, processing fee, a copy of their driver’s license, two color photos, and a fingerprint card to:
+Mail your application, processing fee, copy of your driver’s license, two color photos, and a fingerprint card to:

 BCI-CWL